Education

 Jason has performed across the United States and Europe, ranging from the Kennedy Center to Southwark Cathedral, and including recent performances at Millennium Stage, the Lincoln Theater, Steinway Society of Puerto Rico, the Junior Soto Recital Hall, The Arts Club of Washington, WETA, Church of Epiphany Concert Series, and the Lisner Auditorium.
 He has also appeared as a soloist with the Trinity Chamber Orchestra and the Pan American Symphony Orchestra.

-Notable music experience include the position of Executive Director of Puerto Rico International Piano Festival, Executive Director of Kosciuszko Foundation Chopin Competition for Young Pianists, and performing as a recording artist for Sheva Collection.
+Notable music experiences include serving as Executive Director of the Puerto Rico International Piano Festival and the Kosciuszko Foundation Chopin Competition for Young Pianists, as well as performing as a recording artist for Sheva Collection.

-Jason’s teaching experience include Shepherd University Preparatory Program, private instruction in Washington, D.C., private instruction in White Plains, NY and on faculty at Opal Music Studio in Alexandria, VA.
+Jason’s teaching experience includes the Shepherd University Preparatory Program, private instruction in Washington, D.C., and White Plains, NY, as well as faculty at Opal Music Studio in Alexandria, VA.

 At Levine

-“There are two things I like very much about being Faculty at Levine.
-The first is that students have access to many enriching classes including a top level piano curriculum and the second is that the faculty collaborates to make the experience best for everyone involved – staff, teacher, and student.”
+“There are two things I like very much about being a faculty member at Levine.
+The first is that students have access to many enriching classes, including a top-level piano curriculum, and the second is that the faculty collaborates to make the experience best for everyone involved: staff, teacher, and student.”

 Teaching Philosophy and Approach